Who is Eligible for Presumptive Taxation Scheme?

-More than four decades old, Income Tax Act 1961 is the basis for direct taxation of India; assessment, collection and management of income tax in India are conducted under the comprehensive legislation brought into effect by the Parliament of India on April 1, 1962, which has been amended time and again since then as per the changing economic and fiscal conditions.
+More than four decades old, the Income Tax Act 1961 is the basis for direct taxation in India; assessment, collection and management of income tax in India are conducted under the comprehensive legislation brought into effect by the Parliament of India on April 1, 1962, which has been amended time and again since then as per the changing economic and fiscal conditions.
 This Act applies to individuals, Hindu Undivided Families, partnerships, corporations, and other such entities.
 It also deals with the taxation of income sourced within India and, in certain cases, foreign sources.
 Sections and schedules are present in the Act stating prescribed methodologies for the calculation of taxable income, exemptions, deductions and tax rates, along with different taxpayer categories.

 What is Presumptive Taxation Scheme Under The Income Tax ACT, 1961?

 On the taxation front, the Presumptive Taxation Scheme, as afforded by the Income Tax Act of 1961, offers a simplified approach to taxation aimed at reducing compliance for small taxpayers.
 However, regarding the eligible taxpayers, the scheme contemplates that their income can be brought out based on a fixed percentage applicable to their turnover or gross receipts and not in terms of maintaining detailed accounting and extensive tax audits.
-This scheme is of considerable benefit to small businesses, professionals, and freelancers, where compliance would be easier and transactions would be quite transparent.
+This scheme is of considerable benefit to small businesses, professionals, and freelancers, where compliance would be easier, and transactions would be quite transparent.

-- Section 44AD is for resident individuals, Hindu Undivided Families (HUFs) and non-LLP partnerships that are into any business (except as may be mentioned in Section 44AE and professions under Section 44ADA).
+1. Section 44AD is for resident individuals, Hindu Undivided Families (HUFs) and non-LLP partnerships that are into any business (except as may be mentioned in Section 44AE and professions under Section 44ADA).
 Along with eight percent, income would also be calculated as six percent of turnover or gross receipts (for digital transactions).
 The gross turnover for FY 2023-24 should be capped at Rupees Three Crore.

-- Section 44ADA includes all other resident professionals involved in professional services related to law, medicine, engineering, architecture, accounts, consultancy, interior decoration, film professionals and technical services.
+2. Section 44ADA includes all other resident professionals involved in professional services related to law, medicine, engineering, architecture, accounts, consultancy, interior decoration, film professionals and technical services.
 As defined, the income is “deemed at fifty percent of the gross receipts.”
 Gross receipts shall not exceed Rupees Seventy-Five Lakhs in any year.
 Taxpayers must maintain books of accounts if their total professional income exceeds the basic exemption limit.

 Eligibility for Presumptive Taxation Scheme

-Section 44AD (Applicable to Small Businesses)
+• Section 44AD (Applicable to Small Businesses)

 The eligibility criterion is that they can be resident individuals, Hindu Undivided Families and Partnership Firms, but not Limited Liability Partnerships.